abalfoort/solydkee-info/README.md

 # solydkee-info
-Info package intended for the SolydXK Enthusiast's Editions
+Info package intended for the SolydK Enthusiast's Editions